 In a separate pan, heat 75g of sugar with approx. 1.5tbsp of water.
 Don’t stir, to make sure your caramel doesn’t crystalise.
 Bring to a boil and continue cooking on low/medium heat until it turns a light amber colour.
 Don’t take your eyes off of it though.
 If you let your caramel get too dark, it will become very bitter.

 As soon as you reach that light amber shade, pour in the dark cream mixture and stir immediately.
 Be extremely careful at this stage – I always wear long sleeves and oven gloves when I do this, and keep my face as far away from the pan as possible.
 Due to temperature differences, it may spatter and let’s be honest, hot sugar is not the most pleasant thing to hit your skin.

-Now, return to the boil and keep on cooking until the temperature reaches 118 C. It’s important to use a thermometer here.
+Now, return to the boil and keep on cooking until the temperature reaches 118°C. It’s important to use a thermometer here.
 If you overdo it, your caramel will be too chewy and stick to your teeth.
 If it’s under, it won’t set properly, will be difficult to cut and your Peanut Caramel Shortbread will look messy.
-As soon as it reaches 118 C, remove from the boil and pour over the peanut-covered shortbread.
+As soon as it reaches 118°C, remove it from the boil and pour it over the peanut-covered shortbread.
 Be careful to make sure peanuts stay evenly distributed.

 Set aside to cool completely at room temperature.
 When the caramel is set, it should feel quite firm and not leave residue on your finger if you press lightly.

 I tend to use 50-50 dark and milk chocolate for almost all my desserts with a chocolate layer.
 I always feel that using only milk chocolate makes things overly sweet, but you can experiment with proportions that work for you.